 - Green mango salad with seafood

 - Roasted breast of duck with orange glaze

 Cha Ca La Vong, 14 Cha Ca Street

 It’s an old, original place to enjoy an old, original dish – Cha Ca La Vong.
 Located on the street whose name was changed after time to “cha ca” (chopped fish meatball), Cha Ca La Vong, a renowned Hanoi delicacy, was invented by the restaurant’s first owner.
-To understand more on how influence this dish is, remember that the first name of the street had been Hang Son, only after Cha Ca La Vong was invented and became so popular, the street’s name was changed.
-Nowadays, it’s one of the must-eat dish when traveling to Hanoi.
+To understand more on how to influence this dish is, remember that the first name of the street had been Hang Son, only after Cha Ca La Vong was invented and became so popular, the street’s name was changed.
+Nowadays, it’s one of the must-eat dishes when travelling to Hanoi.

-The fish chosen to be main ingredient often is hemibagrus, with sweet tasted meat, less bone and fragrant, marinated with a secret combination of galangal, turmeric, pepper, and shrimp sauce for at least two hours.
+The fish chosen to be the main ingredient often is Hemibagrus, with sweet tasted meat, less bone and fragrant, marinated with a secret combination of galangal, turmeric, pepper, and shrimp sauce for at least two hours.
 The chopped fish meat will be grilled then deep-fried with a lot of green onions and dill.
 There are two ways of eating Cha Ca La Vong.
 You put the fish meat in a bowl with noodle, herbs, peanuts, shrimp sauce all mixed together.
 Or you can pour some boiling oil into the bowl containing fish meat, green onions and herbs.
 Cost for one serving is from 175,000VND.

 Pizza 4P’s, 24 Ly Quoc Su Street

 Pizza 4P’s is a Vietnamese-based Japanese Italian pizza restaurant, a perfect example of fusion cuisines between Japan and Italia which two seem to be impossible to mingle.
 Yet Pizza 4P’s made the impossible possible with their endless creativeness, amazing skills and passion.